What Is Insulin Resistance?

 Rather than simply treating a number on a lab report, we look at the whole picture — your lifestyle, hormones, gut health, stress levels, and sleep quality — to understand why your metabolism is struggling and address it at the root (7)(9).

-What to Ask Your Provider About
+Ask Your Provider

 One of the most frustrating things about insulin resistance is that standard lab work often misses it.
 A fasting glucose and hemoglobin A1c (HbA1c) alone are not enough to catch early metabolic dysfunction.
 At PHW, we can dig much deeper.
 Here are some conversations worth having at your next visit:

-- Vitamin D, magnesium, and zinc levels
+- Vitamin D, magnesium, and zinc: deficiencies in these nutrients worsen insulin resistance

 You may have also heard of continuous glucose monitors (CGMs) — small, wearable devices that track your blood sugar in real time throughout the day.
 Even if you are not diabetic, a CGM can be an eye-opening tool for understanding how your meals, movement, stress, and sleep affect your glucose levels.
 Talk to your provider about whether one might be right for you.